KonnexionsGmbH/ora_bench/README.md

 1. close the database connection
 1. create the benchmark entry for the detailed results
 1. close the detailed results file (config param `file.result.name`)
-1. open the statistical results file (config param `file.summary. ...`)
+1. open the statistical results file (config params `file.summary. ...`)
 1. if the statistical file did not exist yet, then write a header line (config param `file.summary.header`)
 1. produce the statistical results
 1. close the statistical results file (config param `file.summary.name`)